ajinzrathod/multi-specialty-hospital/README.md

 **Output:**

-And any script or program which reads the data from files which will load the data into tables, one table per country.
+Any script or program which reads the data from files which will load the data into tables, one table per country.

 ## How to use it?